 Want to get involved?

-If you are interested in learning more, we encourage potential coaches and/or interested students to attend both the VIRTUAL KICKOFF event and our fall training event, details and registration links below!
+If you are interested in learning more, check back soon for the date of our fall ’24 VIRTUAL KICKOFF event and our fall training event.

 Virginia’s Envirothon program is also supported through the Chesapeake Bay Restoration Fund.
 Proceeds from the sale of the Bay license plates help citizens keep the bay healthy by restoring wetlands, planting buffers around waterways, promoting marine life restoration, decreasing pollution and providing educational programs like Envirothon.
 To purchase a Bay license plate visit: https://dls.virginia.gov/commissions/cbr.htm